-Course Attendance Policy (Repeated):
+Course Attendance Policy:

-There are 14 grading components in the course and completion of each with count as an attendance benchmark for the course.
+There are 15 grading components in the course and completion of each with count as an attendance benchmark for each of the 15 weeks of the course.
+Some weeks, you will see, nothing is due; a few weeks will have two grade components due.
 Missing four grade components will lead to a student being dropped from the course.
 A late grade component will count a half-week's absence.
-Once any missing and/or late grade components total four missed markers of attendance, the student can be dropped from the course.
+Once any missing and/or late grade components total four missed weeks of attendance, the student can be dropped from the course.